jmiahjones/OAL-rejoinder-2022/README.md

 - `R/oal_funs.R`: This a big workhorse file, where the (nG)OAL logic and the grid search is described.
 This deserves its own section below.

+- `R/ate_funs.R`: Another big workhorse file, where all the ATE estimation logic is contained.

 - `R/visualize.R`: This creates the ggplot2 plots for our viewing pleasure.

 - `tests/test-glmnet.R`: This is where a lot of the logic around scaling the lambda1 values is demonstrated.
 See below.

+## NEW: ATE Estimation Procedures

+The `R/ate_funs.R` file contains a lot of logic around estimating the ATE.
+First, it defines a big function `ATE_est()` that estimates the ATE using whatever method is passed in.
+It either does IPW, AIPW, or TMLE-based estimation.
+The TMLE code should roughly match what is used in the package.
+I also defined a `cross_fitting()` function that uses cross-fitting with `lm()` to get the outcome regression.
+The same estimates are used for all of the ATE estimators.

 ## OAL Fitting using Glmnet